 While handling the high-profile transition to the Big Ten, Anderson led Maryland to a pair of top-30 finishes in the Learfield Sports Directors’ Cup standings in the 2010-11 and 2011-12 seasons, including a school-record 17th-place finish during his inaugural season at Maryland (2010-11).

 Anderson’s coaching staff has achieved both academic and athletic excellence under his direction.
-In its inaugural season in the Big Ten, Maryland made an immediate impact and a lasting impression, claiming seven regular season and conference championships (second-best in the league) and boasting a myriad of highlights and outstanding performances during an impressive 2014-15 season.
+Maryland has made an immediate impact and a lasting impression on the Big Ten, claiming 16 regular season and conference championships (second-best in the league) and boasting a myriad of highlights and outstanding performances during an impressive first two seasons in its new conference.

-Head football coach Randy Edsall, who has had back-to-back winning seasons in College Park, led Maryland to consecutive bowl appearances in the Military Bowl and Foster Farms Bowl.
+The football program had back-to-back winning seasons in 2013 and 2014, appearing in both the Military Bowl and Foster Farms Bowl.
 The women’s lacrosse program, with 2014 national coach of the year Cathy Reese at the helm, hoisted the national championship trophy in consecutive seasons (2014 and 2015) and an unprecedented 13th time.
 Brenda Frese, regarded as one of the best women’s basketball coaches in the country, led the Terps to consecutive Final Four appearances for the first time in school history, while John Szefc guided the Maryland baseball team to its finest season (2014) in over four decades with its first-ever NCAA Super Regional appearance and in the following season (2015) led the Terps to an NCAA appearance – marking only the second time in school history that the baseball program advanced to postseason play in two consecutive seasons (1970 and 1971).
-The men’s soccer team, under the direction of head coach Sasho Cirovski, captured the Big Ten regular season and conference championship in 2014, while head coach Missy Meharg has led the field hockey team to a pair of NCAA championships during Anderson’s tenure.
-Mark Turgeon led the men's basketball team to a school-record 26 regular season wins, a 14-4 mark in their inaugural season in the Big Ten and their first appearance in the NCAA tournament since 2010.

 Maryland has not only experienced significant success on the athletic field, but they have established all-time benchmarks academically under Anderson's guidance.
 Since his arrival, Maryland posted two of its three highest departmental APR scores since the inception of the measure in 2003 (967 in 2012-2013 and 972 in 2010-11).
 There have also been a total of four athletic programs over the last two years (2011-12 and 2012-2013) with perfect APR scores.
 Additionally, in 2013-14 the Maryland football program posted a multi-year score of 973 – an all-time best and significant improvement from a score of 922 when Anderson first arrived to College Park.